Skip to main content

 In which directory is the file located?

-• Populate this cell in case where the file is located either on the provider server or on Ex Libris server
+• Populate this cell in case the file is located either on the provider server or on Ex Libris server

 • Leave this cell Blank in case Ex Libris retrives the file from the provider website